We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Port’s involvement in Jackson’s films would grow in league with the director’s burgeoning career.
 When Meet the Feebles was reborn as the director’s second feature film, Port was one of two people helping bring despicable Feebles' boss Bletch to life.
 On follow-up feature Braindead, he was one of the puppeteers helping create some of the film’s gore-soaked effects, and ended up cameoing on-screen as a party goer who loses his head.
 Port also shot a yet unseen video diary of the film’s making (as he had for Feebles).

 Port had already made one short film of his own: 1989's Revenge of the Word Processors, in which future Shortland Streeter Michael Galvin battled gremlins conjured from inside a computer.
-Jackson’s producer Jim Booth now won funding for him to direct ambitious follow-up Valley of the Stereos.
-Near-wordless and loaded with special effects, the film chronicles an escalating pump-up-the-volume battle between a nature-loving hippy (Danny Mulheron) and his neighbour, noisy bogan (Murray Keane).
+Jackson’s producer Jim Booth now won funding for him to start on the ambitious Valley of the Stereos.
+Near-wordless and loaded with special effects, the film chronicles a pump-up-the-volume battle between a nature-loving hippy (Danny Mulheron) and the noisy bogan next door (Murray Keane).

-Port’s company PRPFX has gone on to provide effects for a run of TV series, feature films, music video and shorts (including the award-winning Cow) — plus Auckland Maritime Museum’s show Te Waka.
-The homegrown projects have seen Port’s team creating unusual flocks of sheep for Black Sheep, flying angels for The Vintner’s Luck, and dinosaurs for successful documentary The Lost Dinosaurs.
-They also supplied memorable shots of the hilltop Māori village in Vincent Ward’s Rain of the Children, and handled Port’s own short, adventure Egg and Bomb.
-(Port has also acted in a number of his own live action shorts).
+PRPVFX has gone on to provide effects for a run of TV series, feature films, music video and shorts (including the award-winning Cow) — plus Auckland Maritime Museum’s show Te Waka.
+The homegrown projects have seen Port’s team creating unusual flocks of sheep for Black Sheep, flying angels for The Vintner’s Luck, and dinosaurs for documentary The Lost Dinosaurs.
+They also supplied memorable shots of the hilltop Māori village in Vincent Ward’s Rain of the Children, and handled Port’s own short, adventure Egg and Bomb

-PRPVFX partly owes its longevity partly to eight seasons plus of effects-heavy kidult series Power Rangers.
-Other American projects include work on the CGI costume for Green Lantern, TV series Legend of the Seeker, and forest fire mini-series Superfire (Port was one of those nominated for an Emmy).
-For 2005 comedy Racing Stripes (2005), the company created CGI mouths and lips so that the live action animals could speak.
+PRPVFX partly owes its longevity partly to 19 seasons of effects-heavy kidult series Power Rangers.
+Other American projects include work on the CGI costume for movie Green Lantern, TV series Legend of the Seeker, and Game of Thrones prequel House of the Dragon, Port was among those nominated for a Visual Effects Emmy for 2002 miniseries Superfire, which imagines a city threatened by a forest fire.

 Sources include